bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

     The address need not be that of a valid Bugzilla account.

 docs_urlbase
     The URL that is the common initial leading part of all Bugzilla documentation URLs.
-It may be an absolute URL, or a URL relative to the urlbase parameter.
+It may be an absolute URL, or a URL relative to the :param:`urlbase` parameter.
 Leave this empty to suppress links to the documentation. ``%lang%`` will be replaced by user's preferred language (if documentation is available in that language).

 utf8
     Use UTF-8 (Unicode) encoding for all text in Bugzilla.
-Installations where this parameter is set to "off" should set it to "on" only after the data has been converted from existing legacy character encodings to UTF-8, using the
+Installations where this parameter is set to :paramval:`off` should set it to :paramval:`on` only after the data has been converted from existing legacy character encodings to UTF-8, using the
     :file:`contrib/recode.pl` script.

-    .. note:: If you turn this parameter from "off" to "on", you must re-run :file:`checksetup.pl` immediately afterward.
+    .. note:: If you turn this parameter from :paramval:`off` to :paramval:`on`, you must re-run :file:`checksetup.pl` immediately afterward.

 shutdownhtml
     If there is any text in this field, this Bugzilla installation will